Outboard Motor Maintenance: The Complete Schedule for Yamaha, Mercury & Suzuki

 This guide walks through what to do, how often, and when to call a pro.
 Mobile Marina coordinates certified marine technicians across Tampa Bay so you don't have to chase shops or guess at intervals — we help you protect the motor that gets you home.

-What Is Outboard motor maintenance?
+What Is Outboard Motor Maintenance?

-Outboard motor maintenance means following the service schedule for your powerhead (oil, filters, spark plugs on applicable engines), cooling system (water pump impeller — often every 2–3 seasons or per your manual), lower unit (gear lube, seals, prop shaft), fuel system (filters, ethanol-safe practices), electrical (corrosion on connectors), and steering / trim hydraulics.
-Yamaha, Mercury, and Suzuki each publish hour-based and calendar-based intervals; your owner's manual is the authority, but most plans look like: break-in service after initial hours, then every 100 hours or annually (whichever comes first) for oil and filters, with additional items at 300 hours and beyond.
+Yamaha, Mercury, and Suzuki each publish hour-based and calendar-based intervals.
+Your owner’s manual is the authority, but most plans follow a pattern: break-in service after initial hours, then every 100 hours or annually — whichever comes first — for oil and filters, with additional items at 300 hours and beyond.

 Unlike a car, an outboard lives in a wet, corrosive environment.
-"Maintenance" also means flushing after saltwater use, inspecting skeg and prop, checking trim rams and zincs, and catching fuel smells or oil in the cowling before they strand you offshore.
+"Maintenance" also means flushing after saltwater use, inspecting the skeg and prop, checking trim rams and zincs, and catching fuel smells or oil in the cowling before they strand you offshore.

 Snapshot: Typical maintenance intervals